tonipanacek/der-raum/content/rooms/bathroom.md

   Wir als Planer, Designer und erfahrene Tischler / Schreiner unterstützen Sie darin, Ihre Vision vom individuellen Masterbad selbst auf kleinstem Raum zu realisieren.
 Vom passgenauen Waschtisch über den Badezimmerschrank bis hin zum Waschtischunterschrank.
 Badezimmermöbel aus Holz und anderen Werkstoffen fertigen wir auf Wunsch nach Maß.
 Zusätzlich konzipieren wir Gästebäder, die nachträglich ein- oder umgebaut werden sollen, damit auch ihr Besuch stets ein anspruchsvoll entwickeltes und funktional einwandfreies Bad vorfindet.
 en_description: |-
-  Who doesn't want it?
+  Who doesn’t want it?
 A bathroom design that invites you to switch off with its atmosphere and high comfort and offers the wellness aspect of a luxurious Home SPAS.
 A luxury bathroom, in which you will find care products, towels and cosmetics at your fingertips in the morning or after an eventful day in an atmospheric light you can relax and unwind in a fragrant bath in a pleasant atmosphere.

   The particular challenge of bathrooms can be the limited area.
 If the furniture, design, interior design and quality of the interior fittings are perfectly coordinated, you can gain some additional square meters for maintenance and well-being.